pierreosselin/pierreosselin.github.io/about.md

 My research interests are mainly in representation learning and generative models.
 Previously, I've worked on Statistical learning for hierarchical representation.

-I also enjoy making [visualizations](https://emiliendupont.github.io/visualizations/) of algorithms and concepts in maths.

 Before starting my degree, I worked as a scientific programmer at [NovaDiscovery](https://www.novadiscovery.com/).
 I also studied Engineering at [Ecole Centrale Paris](https://www.centralesupelec.fr/) now CentraleSupelec.